Published on

 Photo by Enchax Creative on Unsplash

 You might be wondering how this relates to your health?
-Well, statistics indicate that individuals with desk jobs, particularly those in IT, commonly experience wrist and joint problems.
-Prolonged periods of typing with incorrect posture and poor keyboard choices can lead to conditions such as carpal tunnel syndrome.
-The discomfort in your wrists arises from years of typing incorrectly, and it can be mitigated by adopting proper posture and selecting the right keyboard.
+Well, studies show that up to 67% of IT professionals experience some form of repetitive strain injury (RSI), with wrist and joint problems being the most common.
+Prolonged periods of typing with incorrect posture and poor keyboard choices can lead to conditions such as carpal tunnel syndrome, tendonitis, and thoracic outlet syndrome.
+The discomfort in your wrists arises from years of typing incorrectly, but it can be prevented by adopting proper posture and selecting the right keyboard.

 To help you avoid Ortho doctor visits in future and enhance your typing speed, here are some tips which personally helped me: